systems integrator (SI)

 Other notable systems integrators of that period included Andersen Consulting, Computer Sciences Corp.
 (CSC), IBM and SHL Systemhouse.

-In the following decades, the large systems integrators transformed into broader IT services providers, and some were acquired or rebranded.
-Andersen Consulting, for example, became Accenture in 2001, following its break up with accounting firm Arthur Andersen.
-SHL Systemhouse was acquired by MCI Communications, and was subsequently sold to EDS in 1999.
-EDS was purchased by Hewlett Packard Enterprise in 2008 for $13.9 billion and it became HP Enterprise Services.
+In the following decades, large systems integrators transformed into broader IT service providers and some were acquired or rebranded.
+Andersen Consulting, for example, became Accenture in 2001, following its breakup with accounting firm Arthur Andersen.
+SHL Systemhouse was acquired by MCI Communications and was subsequently sold to EDS in 1999.
+EDS was purchased by Hewlett Packard Enterprise in 2008 for $13.9 billion and became HP Enterprise Services.
 In 2017, CSC merged with HP Enterprise Services to create DXC Technology.

 Systems integrator business model